Here’s a full overview of backgammon strategy, along with rules, tips, game variations and more.

 For ease of reference, each point is assigned a number from 1 to 24 based on the relative location for each player.
 The top rightmost point is referred to 24, and the numbers descend in order counter-clockwise until reach one at the player bottom rightmost point.
 Therefore, one player’s point number 24 is his opponent’s point 1.

-Knowing how to use the point numbering system is important not only for talking about moves with others but also for setting up the game correctly.
+Knowing how to use the point numbering system is important not only for talking about moves with others and planning basic backgammon strategy, but also for setting up the game correctly.

 Before the game starts, each player places two checkers on their 24-point, 5 checkers on their 13-point, 3 checkers on the 8-point, and finally 5 checkers on their 6-point.